-Coronavirus Resources for Librarians
+COVID Resources for School Librarians

-I’d like to share two coronavirus resources for librarians who are looking for fall 2020 solutions.
-The photo above illustrates a social media idea that I re-created in PowerPoint.
+I’d like to share two COVID resources for school librarians who are looking for fall 2020 solutions.
+The photo above illustrates a social media idea that I created in PowerPoint.
 The template can be downloaded here: Behind the Mask_ThatLibraryGirl.
 Each day, beginning in late July, I’ve opened the template and added photos of a teacher posing with… and without… a mask.
 Then, I’ve saved the template slide as a jpg in the drop-down menu.
 The slides have been used as daily posts on our school Facebook page.
 In the description, I’ve shared a bit of news about each teacher, introduced him or her to our new families, and I’ve hopefully helped our students get used to seeing the school staff all masked up.

 Family Connections on Social Media